-We petition the Secretary of State and Department for Transport, the Chancellor, the Parliamentary Under Secretary of State (Roads), the Secretary of State for the Environment Food and Rural Affairs, the South Downs National Park Authority, Highways England, Andrew Griffith MP, West Sussex County Council, Arun District Council, Arundel Town Council and Walberton Parish Council, to:
+We petition the Secretary of State and Department for Transport, the Chancellor, the Parliamentary Under Secretary of State (Roads), the Secretary of State for the Environment Food and Rural Affairs, the South Downs National Park Authority, National Highways, Andrew Griffith MP, West Sussex County Council, Arun District Council, Arundel Town Council and Walberton Parish Council, to:

 - REJECT the Grey route for the Arundel bypass which severs the Arun valley watermeadows, Tortington and Binsted and Walberton villages, our beautiful countryside and rural heritage.

 - RECOMMEND that another option, less damaging to countryside and villages, should be preferred by the Department for Transport: the Arundel Alternative, a short, wide-single carriageway bypass.
 The Arundel Alternative provides all we need to keep traffic sufficiently moving - and it doesn't cost the earth.

 - The Arundel Alternative is affordable and supported by the environmental organizations

 - I care about future generations, species loss and climate change

 - I care about the countryside and rural communities.
 The historic village of Binsted is set in wooded and wetland countryside in the parish of Walberton, West Sussex, and Tortington is also a historic wooded and wetland estate landscape.
 Partly within the National Park, these areas are a haven for wildlife, with an active community and rural businesses in them and in Walberton Binsted and Fontwell - Many visitors value the area for quiet recreation.

 Signing is also opting in to be kept informed about our campaign to save Arun's beautiful countryside.
 Your contact details will not be shared with any other organizations or used for any other purposes.
 Should you wish to not receive occasional emails at important stages in this battle; an 'unsubscribe' link is provided at the foot of every email.